Wicked Witch Hat Cupcakes

 FAQ

-- My frosting is too soft to pipe, what now?
+- My frosting is too thick to pipe.
+What should I do?

 Serving Suggestions